 Once your event is over, make sure to send out post-fundraiser surveys that ask members about their engagement in the event.
 Make sure to analyze these metrics to see if you need to adjust the engagement strategies you use for future events.

 Challenge members to an ongoing fundraiser

-It might be more your association’s style to spearhead an ongoing fundraising challenge that members can contribute to in their own time without having to tune into your live event.
-This way, if members can’t make it to the virtual event, they can still contribute to a continuous collective effort.
+If your members are busy or your association doesn’t have the resources to plan an event, consider organizing an ongoing fundraising challenge that members can contribute to in their own time instead.
+This way, if members can’t make it to the event, they can still participate in a continuous collective effort.

 Here are a few ideas for ongoing fundraising challenges for your association:

-- Wishlist drive: Many nonprofits have specific goods or items they need to carry out their missions.
-For example, a nonprofit focused on eliminating hunger might need cooking supplies such as pots, pans, and utensils, and containers to distribute food.
-A wishlist drive can be a great way for your association members to directly assist your chosen nonprofit.
-Just ask your nonprofit partner about what items they need, and create a wishlist on an online shopping site like Amazon.
-Association members can choose items to purchase and the goods are sent directly to the nonprofit.
+Wishlist drive: Many nonprofits have specific goods or items they need to carry out their missions.
+For example, a nonprofit focused on eliminating hunger might need cooking supplies such as pots, pans, utensils, and containers to distribute food.
+A wishlist drive is a great way for your association members to directly assist your chosen nonprofit.
+Ask your nonprofit partner about which items they need, and create a wishlist on an online shopping site like Amazon.
+Association members can choose items to purchase and the goods are sent directly to the nonprofit. \

 Partner with a nonprofit for an educational event

-In a speaker series or webinar, members can gain valuable insight into the nonprofit space and learn about an important cause.
+Plan a speaker series or webinar with the nonprofit where members gain valuable insight into the nonprofit and learn about the cause.
 For example, you can: